 Can I travel?

-- Wear a mask around other people.
+- Wear a cloth face mask around other people or pets.

 - Use a separate bedroom and bathroom if possible.

 - Avoid sharing dishes, glasses, bedding and other household items.

 - Clean and disinfect often-touched surfaces daily.

 Daniel C. DeSimone, M.D.